Power of Love® Gala

 The Power of Love® started in 1996 with 35 friends convening at a memorial dinner for Lou Ruvo.
 Companionship turned to compassion, with the event unexpectedly transforming into a fundraiser that yielded $35,000, thanks to the love and the serendipitous benevolence of one friend who inspired the others.

-Click here to see what Celebrity Page said about the 2018 event.
+Click here to read what People wrote about the 2020 event.

 See how the Power of Love® gala has evolved since the beginning, becoming more popular and impressive with each passing year.